Natalio Bacalso: Literature and journalism

 Bacalso edited the Cebuano periodicals Bisaya from 1932 to 1934 and Manila-printed periodical Lamdag of Malayan Publishing Company (renamed Filipinas Publishing Company).
 He was the founder of Tabunon, a Manila-printed periodical published by Mariano Jesus Cuenco.
 Known with his pseudonym "Talyux", he published Cadena de Amor, a collection of stories, together with Fausto Dugenio.

 In 1947, Bacalso together with Vicente del Rosario was sued for libel filed separately by then Cebu municipal councilor Marcos Morelos and Mayor Dr. Luis Espina.
 The complaint was about an article Bacalso published alleging Espina and Morelos for various wrongdoings.
 The Supreme Court, upon the appeal by Morelos whose complaint in the local court was dismissed, reversed the ruling and sent it back to the local court.

 Radio

 Moreover, Bacalso was a noted broadcaster and hailed as Cebu's prominent radio commentator in his time.
-His radio program broadcast, which were aired in radio stations DYRC and DYSS, was transmitted in Visayas and Mindanao and enjoyed ratings between 80% to 90% among Cebuano-speaking provinces.
+His radio program broadcast, which were aired in radio stations DYRC and DYSS, was transmitted in Visayas and Mindanao and enjoyed ratings between 80% and 90% among Cebuano-speaking provinces.